ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Introduction

-In summary, our major contributions are threefold: \begin{itemize} \item \textbf{Rethink the Criterion of Token Redundancy.} We provide a systematic analysis showing that existing attention-based redundancy indicators are sub-optimal.
-By collectively examining inter-token diversity and token-task relevance, we uncover two crucial yet orthogonal factors previously overlooked, enabling more effective token pruning. \item \textbf{Identify Token Diversity and Token-task Relevance as Key Factors.} Motivated by the insight ``stop eliminating redundant tokens\textemdash{}start retaining diverse ones'', we introduce a two-stage plug-and-play token compression technique that is fully compatible with efficient attention operators \cite{dao2022flashattention} without requiring any additional training. \item \textbf{Superior Performance with Extreme Compression.} We conduct comprehensive experiments over two model sizes and twelve image- and video-language benchmarks, demonstrating the notable superiority of the proposed ToDRE.
-While existing one-stage methods \cite{chen2024fastv,liu2025globalcom2,zhang2024fastervlm} prune up to 90\% of visual tokens, our approach further eliminates all remaining visual tokens in an additional stage to obtain higher efficiency, yet still outperforms the second-best method by 2.4\% (95.1\% vs. 92.7\%) on LLaVA-NeXT-7B \cite{liu2024llavanext}. \end{itemize}
+In summary, our major contributions of this work are threefold: \begin{itemize} \item \textbf{Revisit redundancy indicators.} First, we re-examine the principles of existing indicators on token redundancy and identify their constraints via systematic and comprehensive analysis.
+On top of that, we prove that inter-token diversity and token-task relevance are two orthogonal factors, and treating them separately enables more effective token pruning. \item \textbf{Propose a training-free and plug-and-play framework.} Second, we design a two-stage plug-and-play token pruning technique that is fully compatible with efficient attention operators \cite{dao2022flashattention} without requiring any additional training. \item \textbf{Conduct extensive empirical validation.} Third, extensive experiments over four widely adopted LVLMs and twelve multimodal benchmarks show that ToDRE achieves superior token pruning consistently. \end{itemize}